-- 1. Net worth statement. - 2.
-Copies of all notes signed by yourself and your husband (include 1st and 2nd mortgages). - 3.
+- 2. Copies of all notes signed by yourself and your husband (include 1st and 2nd mortgages). - 3.
 Copies of any guarantees on behalf of others signed by you or your spouse. - 4.
 Tax returns for the last 5 years-including individual, business, and all other relevant returns. - 5.
 Benefit statements of your employer and spouse's employer (pension plan, profit sharing, 401K, IRA, etc.). - 6.
 Life insurance policies on you, your spouse, and your children. - 7.
 Short term disability policies on you and your spouse. - 8.
 Long term disability policies on you and your spouse. - 9.
 Homeowner's policy. - 10.
 Umbrella liability policy. - 11.
 Vehicle information-titles, registration, and insurance. - 12.
 Health insurance policies. - 13.
 Long term care insurance policies. - 14.
-Other insurance policies (mortgage payment, credit life, AAA policy, cancer policy, etc.). - 15.
+Other insurance policies (mortgage payment, credit life, AAA policy, cancer policy, etc.) - 15.
 All bank account statements. - 16.
 All credit card statements. - 17.
 All brokerage statements. - 18.
 Any military benefits. - 19.
 Copy of credit history (obtain from retail merchants and any other applicable agencies). - 20.
 Inventory of personal property (written and video).

 - 21. Applicable employment contracts.

 - 22. Copies of buy/sell agreements.

 - 23. Copies of partnership agreements.

 - 24. Inventory of lock box.

 - 25. Power of Attorney for you and your spouse.

 - 26. Medical Power of Attorney.

 - 27. Health Care directives.

 - 28. Wills.

 - 29. Living Wills.

 - 30. Copies of any Wills or Trusts of which you are the beneficiary.

 - 31. Trusts.

 - 32. Social Security benefits statement.

-- 33. Pre-nuptial Agreements.
+- 33. Prenuptial Agreements.

 - 34. Separation Agreements.

 - 35. Lease Agreements.

-- 36. Real Estate addresses, purchase information, appraisals, deeds, leases, and assessments.
+- 36. RealEstate-addresses, purchase information, appraisals, deeds, leases, and assessments.

 - 37. Annuity statements

 - 38. Personal property of high monetary value, with appraisals if possible.

 - 39. Proof of debt owed to you and your spouse.

-- 40. Proof of debt owed by you and your spouse.
+- 40. Stocks, bonds, mutual fund statements.

-- 41. Stocks, bonds, mutual fund statements.
+- Miscellaneous income-lawsuits, patents, copyrights, trademarks, rights to royalties.

-- 42. Miscellaneous income- lawsuits, patents, copyrights, trademarks, rights to royalties.
+- 42. Timeshare information